Our Product

 • Here are the simple reasons why you should use our compost product for your garden.

-• Improved Soil Density: Imagine the soil in your garden.
-If it's too packed together, plant roots can't grow well, and water doesn't soak in easily.
-But when you use compost, it makes the soil less packed, so roots can spread, and water can go in easily.
+• Improved Soil Density: When you use compost, it makes your soil less packed, so roots can spread, air can flow and water can soak in easily.

 • More Organic Matter: Think of organic matter like plant food.
 When you add compost, it's like giving your garden a nutritious meal.
 This makes tiny living things in the soil (microbes) very happy, and they help keep the soil strong and steady.

-• Better Nutrients: Plants need food to grow, just like we do.
+• More Nutrients: Plants need food to grow, just like we do.
 Compost provides food in a form that plants can gulp up easily, making them strong and healthy.

 • Holds Water Better: If the soil is too hard, water runs off, and plants get thirsty.
-Compost helps the soil soak up and hold onto water, so you don't have to water as often.
+Compost helps the soil hold onto water, so you don't have to water as often.

-• Less Chemicals Needed: Compost makes plants strong, so they don't get sick as often.
+• No Chemicals Needed: Compost makes plants strong, so they don't get sick as often.
 That means you don't need to use chemicals to protect them.

-• Capturing Carbon: Compost also does a cool thing for the planet.
+• Capturing Carbon: Compost also does an amazing thing for the planet.
 It stores carbon from the air and keeps it in the soil, which helps fight climate change.
-It's like the soil's way of being eco-friendly.

 • Compost use promotes ecosystem health and function.
 The positive effects of compost use can be quantified across several physical, chemical and biological outcomes.